matiaslindgren/aoc-2022-python-c-api/README.md

     ./solve 1
     ```

-`py_aoc` is a regular Python interpreter, but with a builtin-function `aoc_solve.y2022` that works as an entrypoint for solving a particular AoC day, say the 4th:
+`py_aoc` is a regular Python interpreter with a builtin-function `aoc_solve.y2022` that works as an entrypoint for solving a particular AoC day.

+For example, solving day 4:
 ```
 > ./out/py_aoc
 Python 3.11.0 (main, Dec  5 2022, 23:22:09) [GCC 10.2.1 20210110] on linux